CUA STUDIES in EARLY CHRISTIANITY

 Timothy Noone (Professor of Philosophy)

-Philip Rousseau (Andrew W. Mellon Distinguished Professor, Director of the Center)
+Philip Rousseau (Andrew W. Mellon Distinguished Professor of Early Christian Studies, Honorary Professor of the Australian Catholic University)

 Pauline Allen (Director, Centre for Early Christian Studies, Australian Catholic University)

-Lewis Ayres (Bede Professor of Catholic Theology, Durham University)
+Lewis Ayres (Professor of Catholic and Historical Theology, Durham University)

 Rev. Angelo di Berardino, O.S.A.
 (Istituto Patristico Augustinianum, Rome)